wp-plugins/cm-answers/readme.txt

 **Pro Version Features**

 [Pro Version](http://answers.cminds.com/)
-The Pro version adds a layer of powerful features to the standard CM Answers plugin, giving administrators better tools to customize their Answers discussion forum behavior by allowing you to add login support from social networks, add Shortcodes and moderate support for specific categories, and a lot more...

 * [New] Access Control - Admin can define who can ask questions and who can answer based on user role.
 * [New] Integration with Twitter - Users can register and post using existing Twitter account
 * [New] Edit Question / Answers - Users can edit the question or the answer after submission.